yaikobzeray/dev-journal/activity_log.md

 Explored Terraform for GCP infrastructure as code.
 Much better than clicking through the console.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Thursday, 29 February 2024 — Entry 5

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*